jessepav/lacygoill-wiki-backup/awk/awk.md

 `locale-gen` utility.
 <https://unix.stackexchange.com/a/38735/289772>

-    $ sudo checkinstall
+    $ sudo make install

-The installation  may fail because  of the  `Requires` field which  is populated with `/sbin/ldconfig`.
+If you  use checkinstall, the  installation may  fail because of  the `Requires` field which is populated with `/sbin/ldconfig`.
 Debian  wants  the  name of  a  package,  not  a  path: give  the  package  name `libc-bin`.

 ---

 Build the `aregex` library extension.
-Name it `gawk-aregex` instead of just `aregex`.

     $ cd ~/Vcs/gawkextlib/aregex
     $ autoreconf -i && ./configure && make && make check
-    $ sudo checkinstall
+    $ sudo make install

 For more info, see:

     man 3am aregex

 “am” stands for Awk Module.

+If you use checkinstall, name the package `gawk-aregex` instead of just `aregex`.

 ---